marciogualtieri/risk_model_builder/risk_model_api/README.md

 <kbd>![An Interactive Jupyter iPython Django Shell-Plus Notebook](../images/jupyter_notebook.png)</kbd>

-Note `%load_ext autoreload` and `%autoreload 2`: These will reload any modifications in the project source files.
+Note `%load_ext autoreload` and `%autoreload 2`: These will reload the shell when any modifications are applied to the project source files.

 There is an example notebook named [TestDataNotebook.ipynb](TestDataNotebook.ipynb) in the project's root directory.
 I used this notebook to create the test data, by the way.